Plot 122-132, Apapa-Oshodi Expressway, Afprint Ind. Est., Iyano-Osolo B/stop, Lagos Nigeria.

 Calcium supplements are generally well tolerated.
 The most common adverse reaction with use of sodium or potassium phosphate is diarrhea.
 The salts are less likely to cause diarrhea when they are used by phosphorus-deficient individuals than when used by those with normal phosphorus status.

 Common complaints when taking calcium supplements include constipation and stomach upset.

 Symptoms that may occur from excessive amounts of calcium in the blood include nausea, vomiting, loss of appetite, increased urination, kidney toxicity, confusion, and irregular heart rhythm.
 These symptoms resolve when elevated calcium levels are treated and brought back to normal.

 Dosage & Administration

-Store in a cool dry place protected from moisture.
+Store in a cool dry place and keep out of reach of children.